Fiji For Backpackers

 This was a mistake.
 Even the cab driver in Sydney knows it.
 “Fiji, eh?” he says, glancing in the rear view mirror.
 “By yourself?
 Isn’t that the land of couples and families?”

 The land of couples and families.
 Not backpackers.
-The check-in line at the airport confirms it – it’s like queuing for a ride at Dreamworld.
+The check-in line at the airport confirms it.
 And the flight is something to behold, as what sounds like hundreds of babies scream the entire time in 5.1 surround sound.

 Everyone knows Fiji is the perfect destination for honeymooners, lovebirds, and those with offspring in tow.
 It’s all about package deals to all-inclusive beach resorts, of kid’s club and long walks on the beach, of buffet meals and basket weaving.
 In short, Fiji is not the sort of place a single traveller with a backpack would want to go.